Lake Chapala, Mexico

 What are the schools in Lake Chapala like?

 "Located in Jalisco, Mexico, Lake Chapala is home to several international and bilingual schools, providing quality education to both locals and expatriates.
 One of the top international schools is Lake Chapala International School (LCIS).
 Founded in 1986, LCIS has a rich history and is committed to cultivating global citizenship and providing students with a rigorous curriculum.
 It is accredited by the Western Association of Schools and Colleges and offers a variety of programs, such as the International Baccalaureate (IB) Diploma and Advanced Placement (AP) courses.
 Additionally, its bilingual program allows students to access Spanish and English studies in order to acquire the language proficiency necessary for successful global citizens.
 Another notable international school in Lake Chapala is Overlake School, a private, non-sectarian, college preparatory school founded in 2009.
 It provides a rigorous curriculum that not only prepares students for college but also instills a sense of global citizenship and creativity.
 The school also offers its students Spanish language classes, as well as the International Baccalaureate Primary Years Program (PYP).
 Finally, Lake Chapala’s most popular bilingual school is Tecnólogico de Monterrey.
 Founded in 1943, it is one of the top schools in Latin America, with an emphasis on science, technology, and entrepreneurship.
 The school offers a range of academic programs, including bilingual ones, as well as practical educational experiences.
-Furthermore, it has an International Campus with a well-equipped library, a medical clinic, and a recreation center with sports facilities," remarked one parent with kids at in Lake Chapala.
+Furthermore, it has an International Campus with a well-equipped library, a medical clinic, and a recreation center with sports facilities," said one parent with children at in Lake Chapala.

 What are the pros and cons of living in Lake Chapala?